Origin of Giant Stellar Clumps in High-Redshift Galaxies: Discussion

 \subsection{Effects of angular resolution}

 In our simulations, masses of the 2D clumps are overestimated by about an order of magnitude.
 Comparison of clump masses in high-redshift field galaxies with those magnified by gravitational lensing points to a similar overestimation due to insufficient resolution.
-The observed clump stellar mass increases from around $10^7\Msun$ for lensed galaxies to $\sim10^9\Msun$ for field galaxies \citep{Dessauges-Zavadsky:2017aa, Cava:2018aa}.
+The observed clump stellar mass increases from around $10^7\Msun$ for lensed galaxies to $\sim10^9\Msun$ for field galaxies \citep{Dessauges-Zavadsky:2017aa, Cava:2018aa}. \citet{Cava:2018aa} observed the strongly lensed Cosmic Snake galaxy with the spatial resolution down to $\sim$30~pc, as well as the less strongly lensed Counterimage of the same galaxy with the resolution $\sim$300~pc.
+They found rest-frame UV clumps in the Counterimage with masses $\gtrsim10^8\Msun$, while the corresponding clumps in the Cosmic Snake image have masses down to $\sim10^7\Msun$.
+Our 3D clumps and 2D clumps show similar overestimation in mass.
 Thus angular resolution is critical for correct characterization of giant clumps in high-redshift galaxies.

 Clump sizes in lensed galaxies range from several hundred pc to kpc \citep{Adamo:2013aa,Wuyts:2014aa,Livermore:2015aa}, smaller than clumps found in unlensed galaxies. \citet{Tamburello:2017aa} tested the resolution effect using the H$\alpha$ map smoothed with different Gaussian FWHM and found that clump sizes increase from $\sim$120~pc to $\sim$800-900~pc when FWHM increases from 100~pc to 1~kpc.